DBCDK/dk5/README.md

 When started, the application will spawn two versions of the user interface: pro and non-pro.
 The pro version contains a more advanced featureset targeted professional users, while the non-pro version is targeted endusers on the libraries and therefore exposes a more limited and focussed featureset.
 The two versions will be available on the ports specified as environment variables.
 See [Environment variables](https://github.com/DBCDK/tanterne#environment-variables) for more info.

+## Build and deploy
+In pipelines buildjobs for the dk5 image, and build, dump and convert dk5-data is found.

+Deploy jobs is found in DBC gitlab: dk5-deploy

+Dataload for staging and prod is found in DBC gitlab: dk5-dataload

 ## Environment variables